JimChr-R4GN4R/FactorDB_Checker/README.md

 # FactorDB_Checker
-This is a script from a library I am working on (don't know when it will be published to keep you hyped :P) that helps you check fast if a number n is composite or not from FactorDB.
+This is a script from a library I am working on (don't know when it will be published to keep you hyped :P) that helps you check fast if a number n is composite or not with the help of FactorDB.

 # Preparation
 - Install requests: `pip3 install requests`